vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 Going to sleep on the night onf 2024-07-23, I had been thinking of skipping exercise on 2024-07-24 to give myself more room for a fuller recovery.
 I ended up doing this on the morning of 2024-07-24.
+I also stayed in bed a little longer than my natural inclination, to get the benefits of more sleep.

 Already on the morning of 2024-07-24, I was feeling a little more pronounced and frequent discomfort than the past two days.
 This continued low-key through the day.
 I don't know if this was due to the deliberate decision to have a slow day and not go out, and don't know if this represents a worsening or is the recovery process in action.

+## Seven days later (2024-07-25)

+Having gone to sleep early the previous night (2024-07-24), I stayed in bed a little longer, so that I got over 8.5 hours in bed.

+I did all my usual exercises, including jogging and strength exercises.

+I did notice what felt like excess stomach acid, but it wasn't super-pronounced, and it only got a little more pronounced due to delays with eating.
+It was fine after eating and didn't get in the way of my mood for most of the day.

 ## Current learnings